Jbleezy/BO2-Reimagined/README.md

 * Upgraded Tower Trap stays upgraded until the end of the round
 * Plane parts are shared in coop
 * Plane parts must be all acquired to craft
-* Plane fuel automatically picked up
+* Plane no longer has to be refueled after first use
 * Key no longer shows on HUD
 * Players no longer respawn in the Acid Trap
 * Zombies spawn in the Docks zone when in the Docks Gates zone